jolie-projects/open_projects/ide/README.md

 Develop a step-by-step debugger for Jolie.
 This task depends on the completion of the current work of @mawolf on instrumenting Jolie behaviours first.

+## Versioning (O)

+Development of a connection to versioning tools svn gitHub maven

+##Integration with exsting tools

+Developing the integration with tool such as jolie2java, wsdl2jolie